 First-year Orientation

 Orientation for first-year students offers an immersive experience that teaches you about life at VCU, academic requirements, and campus resources.
 At Orientation, you will connect with current VCU students, faculty, staff, and other new students.
-Students who select a two-day program will also have the opportunity to stay on-campus and participate in additional programming.
+Students who select a two-day program (summer only) will also have the opportunity to stay on-campus and participate in additional programming.
 In addition to attending Orientation, you will complete the online Ram Ready Orientation Modules before attending Orientation.

-Orientations sessions are available based on the VCU college or school that your major falls within.
+Orientation sessions are available based on the VCU college or school that your major falls within.
 At Orientation, you will have the opportunity to meet with staff and faculty from your college or school and will be grouped with other students by your college/school.

 Learn more about: